kubernetes-sigs/gateway-api/site-src/implementations.md

 For a list of supported Gateway API resources and features, see the [Gateway API Compatibility][nginx-compat] doc.

 If you have any suggestions or experience issues with NGINX Gateway Fabric, please [create an issue][nginx-issue-new] or a [discussion][nginx-disc-new] on GitHub.
-You can also ask for help in the [#nginx-gateway-fabric channel on NGINX slack][nginx-slack].
+You can also ask for help in the [NGINX Community Forum][nginx-forum].

 [nginx-gateway-fabric]:https://github.com/nginx/nginx-gateway-fabric
 [nginx]:https://nginx.org/